That’s the number one question we get from consumers. So what’s the answer?

 If you want to make an old house net-zero with a one-shot, all-in deep retrofit, you could be looking at costs of $100,000 to $200,000, but it depends on a number of factors.

-A retrofit in this range likely includes a new basement-to-roof, super-insulated and airtight envelope, state-of-the-art HVAC equipment like heat pumps and air exchanges, a renewable energy source like solar, new high-performing windows and doors, new siding, and more.
+A retrofit in this range likely includes a new basement-to-roof, super-insulated and airtight envelope, state-of-the-art HVAC equipment like heat pumps, a renewable energy source like solar, new high-performing windows and doors, new siding, and more.
 And there are many, many benefits to this all-in approach.

 In this article, we’ll talk about the factors that affect costs and four things homeowners should know about deep retrofit costs, including whether you do a retrofit all in one shot or in a series of carefully planned stages.